-If you want to be more independent in using your money, you can make that a goal in your ISP.
+If you want to be more independent in using your money, you can make that a goal in your Life Plan.
 That means that staff will have to help you learn about using money.

 If someone isn't letting your money be used for you, you should tell someone.

-You can tell your family, a manager at your agency, or your MSC.
+You can tell your family, a manager at your agency, or your care manager.